ototoi/GlassDB/README.md

 # GlassDB
-GlassDB give a description of glass properties.
+GlassDB gives a description of glass properties.

+## Files